gregorio-project/gregorio/UPGRADE.md

 Since `\grecoloredlines` now takes a named color as it's argument, if you were using it to custom color your lines, you must now define a named color using `\definecolor{yourcolorname}{RGB}{#,#,#}` and then pass that color to the command: `\grecoloredlines{yourcolorname}`.
 The `\redlines` command continues to work as it did before, but will now respond to a change to `gregoriocolor` the way colored text does.

-### Formating environments
+### Styling score elements

-Changing the formatting of text elements of the score (the initial, translations, etc.) formerly required the user to redefine a command which took an argument while changing the formatting of the staff lines had a command specialized to that purpose.
-All formats can now be changed via the `\grechangeformat` command.
+Changing the styling of text elements of the score (the initial, translations, etc.) formerly required the user to redefine a command which took an argument while changing the styling of the staff lines had a command specialized to that purpose.
+All formats can now be changed via the `\grechangestyle` command.
 This command takes two or three arguments.
 The first argument, required, is the format to be altered.
 The defined formats are:

-    - `greinitial`: for formatting normal initials
+- `greinitial`: normal initials
-    - `grebiginitial`: for formatting big (2-line) initials
+- `grebiginitial`: big (2-line) initials
-    - `translation`: for formatting translation text
+- `translation`: translation text
-    - `abovelinestext`: for formatting above line text (`alt` in gabc)
+- `abovelinestext`: above lines text (`alt` in gabc)
-    - `normalstafflines`: for formatting the full length staff lines
+- `normalstafflines`: the full length staff lines
-    - `additionalstafflines`: for formatting the short lines behind notes above or below the staff.
-This format defaults to inheriting changes to `normalstafflines`.
+- `additionalstafflines`: the short lines behind notes above or below the staff.
+This style defaults to inheriting changes to `normalstafflines`.
-    - `lowchoralsign`: for formatting low choral signs
+- `lowchoralsign`: low choral signs
-    - `highchoralsign`: for formatting high choral signs The second argument, also required, is the code necessary to turn on the formatting.
-The third argument, optional and enclosed in square braces (`[` and `]`), is the code necessary to turn off the formatting (e.g. if the code to turn on the formatting contains a `\begin{environment}` then the code to turn it off must have the matching `\end{environment}`.
-The third argument is optional because not all formatting commands have explicit off switches.
+- `highchoralsign`: high choral signs

+    The second argument, also required, is the code necessary to turn on the styling.
+The third argument, optional and enclosed in square braces (`[` and `]`), is the code necessary to turn off the styling (e.g. if the code to turn on the styling contains a `\begin{environment}` then the code to turn it off must have the matching `\end{environment}`.
+The third argument is optional because not all styling commands have explicit off switches.

-While the old way of changing the formats is still supported, you should switch to this new method to future proof your scores.
+While the old way of changing the styles is still supported, you should switch to this new method to future proof your scores.

 Examples: Let's say you previously had the following in your LaTeX document:
     \renewcommand{\greabovelinetextstyle}[1]{{\small\it #1}}
 This would have made the text which was wrapped with `<alt></alt>` in your gabc file appear small and italicized in your score.
 To update this to the new system you would replace the above line with the following:
-    \grechangeformat{abovelinetext}{\small\it}
+    \grechangestyle{abovelinetext}{\small\it}